kourouklides/artificial_neural_networks/README.md

 - Transfer Learning

 ## Applications
-Various applications of the aforementioned Methods and Models are also included.
-These fall under the following domains:
+Various applications of the aforementioned Methods and Models are also included and they fall under the following domains:

 - [Bioinformatics](code/applications/bioinformatics)
 - [Computational Finance](code/applications/computational_finance)